-In its 42-year history, the team has amassed 114 grands prix wins, 312 podiums and 128 pole positions.
+In its 43-year history, the team has amassed 114 grands prix wins, 312 podiums and 128 pole positions.

 The last titles came in 1996 and 1997 when the team secured both the World title and the Constructors' with Damon Hill and then Jacques Villeneuve.

 But while Williams has basked in a many a high, the lows have been heartbreaking.

-Team owner Frank Williams was left paralysed when he involved in a serious car crash on the way back from a F1 test in 1986, but he was able to continue running his team despite his life-changing injuries.
+Team owner Frank Williams was left paralysed when he was involved in a serious car crash on the way back from an F1 test in 1986, but he was able to continue running his team despite his life-changing injuries.

 Eight years later they introduced triple F1 World Champion Ayrton Senna to the fold.
 The Brazilian died just a few races into his time with the team when he crashed at the San Marino GP.

 On the track, Williams' level of competition yo-yoed in the ensuing years before a switch of design philosophy under the guidance of Paddy Lowe cost them dearly in 2018.

 The team slumped to their worst seasons, at least in terms of results, bottom of the pile two years running with just one point in 2019.

-Deputy team boss Claire Williams has called it their rock bottom, promising that 2020 will be better - or at least a step in the right direction with the team hoping to put in a full recovery come 2021.
+Deputy team boss Claire Williams called it their rock bottom, promising that 2020 would be better - or at least a step in the right direction.

 Technically it was.
 Although the team finished the 2020 season with no points for the first time ever as a constructor, Williams' overall competitiveness was an improvement as they regularly battled Haas and Alfa Romeo.